LIFE ON TINIAN ISLAND

 Some 800 B-29s in 21 US Army Air Force Bomb Groups were deployed to ten air strips distributed on three Marianas islands (Tinian, Saipan, Guam), collectively allowing us to get as many as 600 B-29s in the air to Japan per hour.
 The Bomb Groups were deployed to the Marianas during the early construction period of the bases and contributed manpower to their completion with the Navy SeaBees.
 The 6th Bomb Group was assigned to North Field on the Island of Tinian, what would become the largest and busiest airport in the world.
 Life for USAAF crews on Tinian was not only about the bombing missions and living conditions but also the construction of their air bases.

-6th Bomb Group B-29s and crews first landed on Tinian Island in December 1944, just four months after the Marianas Islands had been captured from Japan by divisions of the U.S. Army and Marines.
+6th Bomb Group B-29s and crews first landed on Tinian Island in January 1945, just five months after the Marianas Islands had been captured from Japan by divisions of the U.S. Army and Marines.
 The Navy SeaBees had built a single usable 8500 foot runway on North Field made of crushed coral for B-29 arrivals.
 North Field would become home to five bomb groups, including the top secret 509th atomic bomb group.
 We had flown 8000 miles to Tinian from our crew training base in Grand Island, NE, making stops in San Francisco, Hawaii and Kwajalein, an island strategically captured earlier in the year for B-29 operations.
 My plane lost two engines mid-Pacific in route to Hawaii prompting a “May Day” call.
 Fortunately, a mistaken fuel transfer was discovered after the first engine failure and we reached Hawaii safely on three engines, where the one engine was replaced.
 On our approach to Tinian, Tokyo Rose “welcomed” us to Tinian naming both the 6th Bomb Group and its Commander, Col. Gibson.
 We were listening to American music on a Japanese radio broadcast at the time.
 Obviously, the secrecy of our deployment was no secret.

 TENTS, CRACKER JACKS AND EARLY BASE CONSTRUCTION